Homogenization theory of random walks among deterministic conductances: Homogenization of inverse generator

 \begin{proofsect}{Proof} The assumption $\pi(0)\in L^1(\mu)$ ensures that $\Cb(\Omega)\subseteq L^2(\pi\mu,\R)$.
 For each~$h\in \Cb(\Omega)$, \eqref{E:3.5} and the Cauchy-Schwarz inequality give

 Taking $h:=(\lambda-\LL)^{-1} f$ for $\lambda>0$, which is well defined by the above mentioned properties of~$\LL$, yields

 Since $\Vert\LL(\lambda-\LL)^{-1}\Vert\le1$, the first inner product on the right is dominated by that on the left-hand side.
-This gives \eqref{E:3.12a} as desired. \end{proofsect}
+Since the second inner product is finite due to $\pi(0)\in L^1(\mu)$, this gives both stated claims. \end{proofsect}

-While \eqref{E:3.12a} will imply \eqref{E:3.8b} as desired, a problem with its further use is that the inequality is far away from sharp.
+While \eqref{E:3.12a} will imply \eqref{E:3.8b}, a problem with its further use is that the inequality is far away from sharp.
 This is because the gap in the inequality in \eqref{E:3.29w} is small only if~$v$ is close to a gradient.
-As it turns out, the proof of \eqref{E:3.9} actually requires to compute exactly the gap in the inequality in \eqref{E:3.12a}.
-This amounts to a computation of the distance of~$v$ from the linear subspace of vector fields that are gradients.
+As it turns out, the proof of \eqref{E:3.9} actually requires us to compute exactly the gap in the inequality in \eqref{E:3.12a}.
+This boils down to a computation of the distance of~$v$ from the linear subspace of vector fields that are gradients.